meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 ##### 3.1.1.2.
 Typo Ranking Rule

-Results are sorted by increasing number of typos.
-Ranks documents that match query terms with fewer typos first.
+Results are sorted by increasing the number of typos. `typo` ranks documents that match query terms with fewer typos first.

 Meiliseach tolerates a maximum of `2` typos for a query term.

 ##### 3.1.1.3.
 Proximity Ranking Rule

-Results are sorted by increasing distance between matched query terms.
-Ranks documents where query terms occur close together and in the same order as the query terms first.
+Results are sorted by increasing distance between matched query terms. `proximity` ranks documents where query terms occur close together and in the same order as the query terms first.

 ##### 3.1.1.4.
 Attribute Ranking Rule

-Results are sorted according to the attribute ranking order.
-Ranks documents that contain query terms in more important attributes first.
+Results are sorted according to the attribute ranking order. `attribute` ranks documents that contain query terms in more important attributes first.
 See [searchableAttributes setting API](0123-searchable-attributes-setting-API).

 Also, note that the documents with attributes containing the query terms at the beginning of an attribute will be considered more relevant than documents containing the query terms at the end of an attribute.